 If your child has any symptoms please consider testing.
 Many cases have been asymptomatic or very mildly symptomatic and without testing we have no way of knowing.
 Any respiratory symptoms (congestion, runny nose, cough, sore throat, "allergy-like" symptoms, runny or bloodshot eyes, etc.) or gastrointestinal symptoms (vomiting/diarrhea/abdominal pain) can be associated with Covid-19.
 Fever, headache, body aches, chills, or fatigue have also been widely reported symptoms.
 Please test if there is any question.

-Most children, luckily, have done quite well with Covid-19 and if symptoms are mild, your child is acting well, it would be ok to obtain testing without contacting our office first.
-Yale New Haven Hospital has a very efficient and convenient program for testing using the more reliable PCR test.
+Most children, luckily, have done quite well with Covid-19 and if symptoms are mild, your child is acting well, it would be ok to perform home testing.